Abhishek-raj-exe/Quicksic/README.md

 9. Lyrics and related suggestion

 # Current Development Issues/Problems/Resitriction adapted
+Total performance boost gained this week is about 10-12x
 1. player is fixed since Azure media services is retiring next yr, which was my streamer platform i found much lighter builtin work around which also supports video
 2. Searches are limited to 100 for performance
 3. ~~no profile/album preview yet~~ album preview are added no profile visits yet